 - Portability.
-Because a container contains everything needed for the application to run and abstracted away from the host operating system, it can be deployed consistently across any platform or operating system.
+Because a container contains everything needed for the application to run and be abstracted away from the host operating system, it can be deployed consistently across any platform or operating system.
 This makes containers far more portable than virtual machines.

 - Speed.
 Because containers do not contain a full operating system and share the host machine’s operating system kernel, they do not have the same resource overheads as virtual machines.
 This drives higher server efficiencies and speeds up startup times because there is no operating system to boot.

 - Security.
-Because containers are isolated from one another, they’re more secure because malicious code in one container can’t affect any of the other containers or the host system.
+Since containers are isolated from one another, they’re more secure because malicious code in one container can’t affect any of the other containers or the host system.
 Developers can also define specific security permissions that limit communications with unnecessary resources or automatically block unwanted components from entering containers.

 As with many other things, there are some challenges that developers experience when using and deploying containers.
-The recent 2020 Cloud Native Computing Foundation (CNCF) Cloud Native Survey showed that development teams experience challenges in several aspects of containerization.
+The recent 2020 Cloud Native Computing Foundation (CNCF) Cloud Native Survey discovered that development teams experience challenges in several aspects of containerization.

 - Complexity.
 41% of development teams reported that complexity was their main challenge.

 - Cultural changes with development.
 41% of development teams also stated that cultural changes with development posed a challenge.
-Considering this percentage and the one above, complexity and cultural changes are the main challenges facing development teams.

 - Security.
 32% of development teams reported that security is a challenge for them.